Return to the BUILD

 The instructions say you can test both animations, but this is not true without modifying the Test Board.
 Only Luke appears when pressing S2:

 The more electronics, the better this kit becomes!
 The quality of the ‘holograms’ is not great, but you can easily tell what they are.
 I am still happy with the outcome of this issue.
-All of the non-electronic parts in the issue are plastic.

 Issue 30 – Right Wheel Motor/Gearbox